-Accepting PhD student applications for Fall 2025
+Accepting PhD student applications

 I am an Assistant Professor at the University of Arkansas (and director of the MEM lab) investigating human memory in general and in aging.
 My research aims to understand episodic memory functioning and to develop new methods for probing the processes underlying memory, especially using eyetracking.
 Much of my work involves investigating memory through the lens of its interactions with other cognitive processes, such as semantic knowledge.